3MFConsortium/spec_materials/3MF Materials Extension.md

 The \<composite> element defines a values attribute, which specifies the proportion of the overall mixture for each material.
 If the sum of the values is greater than zero, consumers MUST divide each value by the sum of the values of all constituent value attributes to apply the correct proportion for each material.
 If the sum of all constituent value attributes is zero, each value MUST be treated as 1.0 divided by the number of constituent elements.

 If the values list is shorter than the matindices list, consumers MUST use a default value of zero for unspecified values.
 Extra values MUST be ignored.

-To avoid integer overflows, a composite group MUST contain less than 2^31 composites.

 ## Chapter 5.
 Multiproperties